New technologies give enhanced methods for video ethnography

-DIGHUMLAB’s Experiential Labs support research into embodied human interaction in a wide range of environments, and with a focus on social cognition, learning, and design.
-Recording and editing multiple stream audio/video recordings is one of the technical focus areas of the labs.
+The DIGHUMLAB community VILA supports research into embodied human interaction in a wide range of environments and with a focus on social cognition, learning, and design.
+Recording and editing multiple stream audio/video recordings are two of the technical focus areas of the lab.
 Another focus is the documentation of mobile interactions.
 A third focus is to experiment with and understand how technological innovations can be employed to capture and analyse interaction.

-Researchers at Aalborg University related to Theme 3, have been experimenting with new technologies and enhanced methods for EMCA and video ethnography.
+Researchers at Aalborg University have been experimenting with new technologies and enhanced methods for EMCA and video ethnography.
 One key focus has been to collect richer video and sound recordings in a variety of settings.

 According to ‘Research on Language and Social Interaction, guest blog: Jacob Davidsen and Paul McIlvenny on Experiments with Big Video’ – Pokemon Go Hunt has been used as a case study.

-There are distinct advantages to using some of these new technologies:
+There are distinct advantages of using some of these new technologies:

-Read more about experiments with Big Video in the guest blog: Research on Language and Social Interaction, guest blog: Jacob Davidsen and Paul McIlvenny on Experiments with Big Video here
+Read more about experiments with Big Video in the guest blog at Research on Language and Social Interaction “Guest blog: Jacob Davidsen and Paul McIlvenny on Experiments with Big Video”.